svmiller/peacesciencer/README.md

     onsets from the Gibler-Miller-Little data.
   - `add_nmc()`: adds estimates of national material capabilities (from Correlates of War) to dyad-year or state-year data.
+  - `create_dyadyears()`: converts Correlates of War or Gleditsch-Ward state system membership data into dyad-year format
+  - `create_statedays()`: converts Correlates of War or Gleditsch-Ward state membership data into state-day format..
   - `create_stateyears()`: converts Correlates of War or Gleditsch-Ward state membership data into state-year format.
-  - `create_dyadyears()`: converts Correlates of War or Gleditsch-Ward state system membership data into dyad-year format.
   - `filter_prd()`: filters dyad-year data frame to just “politically relevant” dyads.